billhu0/billhu-hexo-blog/source/_posts/06_hexo.md

 On Github website, click the '+' icon on the top-right of the toolbar, and select 'new repository'.

 Repository name:  `your_username.github.io`, e.g, `billhu0.github.io`.

 Mark the checkbox 'initialize this repository with a README'.

 Description: No need to write.

-HTTPS will be automatically enabled after that, and your blog address is `https://your_username.github.io`.
+Your blog address is `https://your_username.github.io`.

 ## Step 4.
 Build Hexo on your local environment

-### Install hexo with npm (nodejs package manager)
+### Install hexo with npm

 In terminal, execute
 ```shell
 sudo npm install -g hexo
 ```

-If you are in China and the download speed is slow, you can use tencent mirror source by entering
+If you are in China and suffers from the low network speed, you can use tencent mirror source by entering
 ```shell
 npm config set registry http://mirrors.cloud.tencent.com/npm/
 ```

 ### Initalize hexo

-Choose a directory (this directory will be your local hexo directory, so choose it carefully).
+Choose a local directory on your computer.
 In the future, almost every operation should be done in this directory, so you are suggested to backup it regularly.

 In terminal, 'cd' to this directory, and run
 ```shell